Tropical Storm Nicole lashes Florida, downing power lines and killing two | Science-Environment

 Tropical Storm Nicole lashes Florida, downing power lines and killing two

 As many as 350,000 homes and businesses across Florida were without power on Thursday after the storm struck the Atlantic Coast near Vero Beach, north of Miami, at 3 a.m.
 EST (0800 GMT), as a late-season hurricane packing sustained winds of 75 miles per hour (120 km per hour).
-The year's eighth Atlantic hurricane and its 14th named cyclone system, Nicole was downgraded to a tropical storm soon after moving inland.
+The year's eighth Atlantic hurricane and its 14th named cyclone system, Nicole was downgraded to a tropical storm soon after moving inland and later to a depression.

 Tropical Storm Nicole swept across Florida on Thursday, weakening but still carrying a powerful punch with a mix of heavy rains and fierce winds that downed power lines, flooded homes and left at least two people dead.
 As many as 350,000 homes and businesses across Florida were without power on Thursday after the storm struck the Atlantic Coast near Vero Beach, north of Miami, at 3 a.m.
 EST (0800 GMT), as a late-season hurricane packing sustained winds of 75 miles per hour (120 km per hour).